GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/README.md

 ## Security Considerations

-This plugin is built to ensure compatibility between Secret Manager and Kubernetes workloads that expect to load secrets from the filesystem.
+This plugin is built to ensure compatibility between Secret Manager and Kubernetes workloads that need to load secrets from the filesystem.
 It also enables syncing of those secrets to Kubernetes-native secrets for consumption as environment variables.